alejandrozf/cl-zombsole/README.md

 Port of zombsole (https://github.com/fisadev/zombsole) to Common Lisp.

-It was to me to port it because you can play programming, maybe it can be fun to other Lispers too :)
+It was a lot of fun to me to port it because you can play programming, maybe it can be fun to other Lispers too :)

 See the README of the original game to see more documentation.